Resonances of compressible stars in precessing orbits around a spinning black hole: Perturbative expansion

 with $K_0$ the Carter constant of the equatorial orbit.
 As the time varying period of $\tilde C_{1,ij}$ is fixed as $2\pi/\omega_\theta$, which we rescale as $\omega_\theta=\alpha^{-3/2}\tau_*^{-1}\hat\omega_\theta$, Eq.~\eqref{eq47} is written as

 Thanks to the rescaling, we obtain similar equations as in the incompressible case.
 In particular, as $\hat C_{1,ij}^0$ only contains off-diagonal terms, we only need to look at the equations for the off-diagonal terms with $i\not=j$, which are the same as the ones for the incompressible model.
-We thus expect the first order resonance to be present as in \cite{stoc24}, although the resonant distance may differ from those in the compressible star.
+We thus expect the first-order resonance to be present as in \cite{stoc24}, although the resonant orbital distance may differ from those in the incompressible star.

 If we introduce $\lambda$ such that $\omega_{\theta}^2=(1+\lambda)\Omega_0^2$ where $\lambda$ is a purely relativistic correction (see Eq.~(\ref{omegat})), we have $\tilde C_{11}=(-2-\lambda)\Omega_0^2$, $\tilde C_{22}=\Omega_0^2$, and $\tilde C_{33}=(1+\lambda)\Omega_0^2$.
 Then, similarly to the result in \cite{stoc24}, we find the first-order resonance when